-Global Prep — 2018
+Global Prep — 2019

-As you near the end of your time in Hungary, you and your friends will go sight-seeing in Budapest.
-You’ll get to experience the city’s cultural history in areas like the Castle District, where you can see the Royal Palace and take in a panoramic view of the Danube River.
+When you’re not learning about empowerment initiatives, you’ll be taking in the sites that make Budapest’s riverfront a UNESCO World Heritage site.
+Experience this city’s rich cultural history in areas like the Castle District, where you can see the Royal Palace and panoramic views of the Danube River.
 During your tour, be sure to try some Hungarian food like goulash, a traditional stew made with meat, potatoes, and paprika.

 "Life-changing" is hard to describe, yet it’s nearly always the first thing that AFSers say when asked about their experience abroad.